Porocyonak/Open2Nord/README.md

 2. `Download and extract the compiled Open2Nord.zip version` [here](https://github.com/Porocyonak/Open2Nord/releases) `or build your own Open2Nord`

-      2a. make sure you extract it to a good place, like `C:\Programs\Open2Nord`
+      a. make sure you extract it to a good place, like `C:\Programs\Open2Nord`
       ## **DO NOT HAVE SPACES OR PARENTHESIS IN THE DIRECTORY!**

 3. `Modify the data.txt folder accordingly.
 I recommend` https://gps-coordinates.org/ `for grabbing latitude and longitude (will eventually be automated)`